-It is vitally important to revisit the assumptions and hypotheses that inform your initiative’s forecasts and projections.
+It is vitally important to revisit the assumptions and hypotheses that inform your initiative's forecasts and projections.
 Based on the evidence to date are they still valid or do they need to be adjusted?
-Our analysis points to delays in addressing the gap between what is happening in reality versus what was forecast in the project plan are at the root of many last mile challenges.
+Our analysis points to delays in addressing the gap between what is happening in reality versus what was forecast in the project plan, as being at the root of many last mile challenges.

 Managers want certainty in their plans and forecasts.
 Moreover, they need to display an unshakable confidence if they are to enlist the support of others.
 Yet, as we cannot know the future, delivering ambitious and innovative initiatives requires imagination or even a crystal ball.

 Regardless of the detail of the spreadsheet or the confidence of the promoter, project goals are only forecasts.
 They rarely come with a guarantee.
 While it may be possible to exercise a high level of control over the inputs and activities of a project, and to predict project outputs with a reasonable level of confidence, it is much more difficult to forecast the business outcomes and business impact that will derive from a project's success.
 Forecasting downstream impact is, at best, educated guess work reliant on assumptions, scenarios and hypotheses.

 However, when it comes to projections nuance tends to get stripped away fast, with scenario and assumptions quickly getting ‘locked-in’.
 For example, while the presentation to the board of a global corporation included a total of 30 slides and showed 3 scenarios regarding results for an important strategic initiative, the one that the Chairperson took away was the $250 million within 5 years figure.
 Although labelled as the best case scenario, it has become the Chair's only yardstick for success.